tsongpra/portfolio/FinalPart1.md

 # Method and Medium

 I will use a Shorthand as my mean to complete the project.
 Each page/chart will be visualized by flourish and Tableau.
 All of my visualization are charts and text.
 I think that would be sufficient for my readers because I want to make the mood and tone professional and simple but serious at the same time.
 Therefore, a Shorthand would be perfect as the way to present my visualization.
+Last but not least, I will seek for a feedback before I finalize it.